dsscollection/git-github-for-stats/README.md

 But sometimes it's not clear how to reconcile your changes with the new ones from GitHub and you get a *merge conflict*.
 You must inspect the locations of conflict, which Git marks for you.
 You will pick one version or the other -- or create a hybrid -- at each location of conflict and mark it as resolved.
 Once you've resolved all conflicts, you will be able to push a version integrating your recent changes to GitHub.

 The best way to deal with merge conflicts is to avoid them altogether.
 This is another reason for all parties to commit, pull, and push often.
-Small changes, being integrated frequently, in non-binary files, are the easiest for Git to automatically merge for you.
+Small changes, integrated frequently, in non-binary files, are the easiest for Git to automatically merge for you.
 The difficulty of merging (by Git or by you) is proportional to the evolutionary distance between two lines of work.
 The presence of frequently-changing binary files also increases the burden.
 So make lots of small commits, sync regularly with GitHub, and only track binary files with good reason.

 *once I understand Nick's point about binary files causing merge conflicts <https://github.com/dsscollection/git-github-for-stats/issues/6> I may need to reword the above*